3 Techniques to Help You Identify Customers Ready to Buy

 3. Track customers’ equity positions.

 It’s no secret customers further in their term with positive equity are more likely than others ready to buy their next vehicle.
 However, many probably don’t keep track of their equity position or realize how easy it is to get into a newer vehicle at the same monthly payment.
 Use available technology and the data in your CRM system to help you track your customers’ equity positions.
 Don’t have time to keep an eye on all of your customers?
 Use that service schedule from my first tip as a starting point.
-If you have Contact Management with Equity Calculator, you can run a client collection for all customers in positive equity and create targeted mail, email, and phone campaigns.
+If you have FOCUS and XtreamService, you can create and run targeted campaigns to customers likely to buy regardless of — or in spite of — their equity position.

 At the end of the day, knowing when your customers are ready to buy their next vehicle comes down to being familiar with your customer base and using the proper tools to your advantage.
 Your service drive is a great place to find customers who are in a position to buy their next vehicle but may not necessarily realize it.
 For tips on how to best approach customers in your service drive, check out this article by Reynolds Consultant Matt Clark.